OpenRefine/OpenRefine/docs/docs/manual/installing.md

 If you need a recently developed function, and are willing to risk some untested code, you can look at [the most recent items in the list](https://github.com/OpenRefine/OpenRefine/releases) and see what changes appeal to you.

-“Beta” and “release candidate” versions may both have unreported bugs and are most suitable for people who are wiling to help us troubleshoot these versions by [creating bug reports](https://github.com/OpenRefine/OpenRefine/issues).
+“Beta” and “release candidate” versions may both have unreported bugs and are most suitable for people who are willing to help us troubleshoot these versions by [creating bug reports](https://github.com/OpenRefine/OpenRefine/issues).

 For the absolute latest development updates, see the [snapshot releases](https://github.com/OpenRefine/OpenRefine-snapshot-releases/releases).
 These are created with every commit.